modin-project/modin/docs/experimental_features/modin_sql.rst

     from = result_df)

-The crazy thing here is that if you have a cluster or even a computer with more than one core, you can write SQL and Modin will run those queries in a distributed and optimized way.
+If you have a cluster or even a computer with more than one CPU core, you can write SQL and Modin will run those queries in a distributed and optimized way.

 Further Examples and Full Documentation